In total, we’ll be replacing 78 miles of pipeline with 94.4 miles of newly installed pipeline.

 - Each construction phase must be complete in time for the upcoming heating season.
 This requires world-class performance.

 The first phase of the project was completed in 2017.
 Construction on the second phase, which reroutes the pipeline away from a more urban area in Saginaw, is slated to start in spring 2018.
-We're also laying the groundwork for future phases — including a reroute in the Flint area in 2019 — by surveying and securing easements and permits.
+We're also laying the groundwork for future phases, which includes surveying and securing easements and permits.

 Working Together for Safer Communities